jarviscanada/jarvis_data_eng_BrianKim/core_java/grep/README.md

 Inspect the output file of matched lines.

 #Implementation
-Grep App is implemented with `JavaGrep` interface.
+Grep App is implemented with the `JavaGrep` interface.
 It is implemented by two classes `JavaGrepImp` and `JavaGrepLambdaImp`. <br/>
-In each implemented classes, the main method is used to handled CLI arguments which saves them to private member variables using the accessor methods. <br/>
+In each implemented class, the main method is used to handled CLI arguments which save them to private member variables using the accessor methods. <br/>
-With the helper methods in the class, `process` function works as the high-level work method which utilizes the necessary helper functions to read directory, search for string pattern and write to destination file, if found. <br/>
+With the helper methods in the class, the `process` function works as the high-level work method which utilizes the necessary helper functions to read the directory, search for a string pattern and write to destination file, if found. <br/>
 For debugging uses, the `slf4j` Logger framework is used to display error, message, info, etc.

 ## Pseudocode